latchbio/latch/docs/source/basics/parameter_types.md

 ## Setting Default Values

-If a parameter has a default value, it will be displayed to the user in the frontend interface and will be passed by default if no change is made.
-You do not have to provide a default value, but it helps document parameters and provide semantic context to users.
+If a parameter has a default value, it is displayed to the user in the frontend interface and passed to the workflow if the user does not change it.
+Default values are optional but encouraged as, if a reasonable default exists, it can improve the user experience by encouraging best practices and allowing users to focus on the settings that really matter to them.

 ## Example